Sign Up for a Library Card

 Lost or stolen cards

 If you lose your library card, you are responsible for any items checked out on your card.
 You must report it as lost immediately and we will block the card so that no one can use it.
-There may be a small charge to replace a lost card.

 Change of address or password